th2-net/th2-act-ui-backend/README.md

     protoCacheSize: 100 # compiled proto schema cache size
     getSchemaRetryCount: 10 # number of retries when requesting an xml schema
     getSchemaRetryDelay: 1 # delay between attempts to load xml schema
-    schemaDescriptorsLink: "" # link to the api to get the base64 proto schema descriptors for the service
     descriptorsCacheExpiry: 10 # service descriptors cache clearing frequency
   pins: # pins are used to communicate with codec components to parse message data
     - name: to_codec
       connection-type: mq
       attributes:
+        # enter the target session name here
+        - demo-conn1 # example of session name, configure it accourding your boxes
-        - to_codec
+        - to_conn
-        - raw
+        - parsed
         - publish
-    - name: from_codec
-      connection-type: mq
-      attributes:
-        - from_codec
-        - parsed
-        - subscribe
   extended-settings:
     service:
       enabled: false